nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only full keywords will be matched. e.g. `proj` will not match `projects`
 * Only a single `d/` description prefix should be allowed.
 * No `t/` tag prefix should be in the search task by description query.
+* No whitespace should be allowed right after the `find d/` command like `find d/   ` but will be allowed between the keywords in the command like `find d/Project          CS2103`.

 Examples:
 * `find d/write user guide` returns matching tasks with description of following words `user`, `guide`, `write`